 The reasons behind travel constipation can vary depending on who you are and how you’re traveling.
 Luckily, there are simple ways to help “keep things moving” while on a road trip, a long flight, or at a vacation rental.
 The bonus is that these all contribute to healthy living before and after your vacation.

-• Stay hydrated: Drink six and eight 8-ounce glasses of water daily.
+Drink eight, 8-ounce glasses of water daily.
 Water adds moisture to stools, which makes them easier to pass.
-Pay attention to your intake of alcoholic and caffeinated beverages.
-Both can rob your body of water.
+Pay attention to your intake of alcoholic and caffeinated beverages, both can rob your body of water.
+Learn to quench your thirst and stay hydrated with these tips.

 A final thought